pinkeshbadjatiya/PeerNet/README.md

 #### Remote Commands
-- To run these commands, both the peers ust be connected over a network.
+- To run these commands, both the peers must be connected over a network.
 ● $> `getfile tcp/udp <filename>` - Get the file with the given filename from the remote peer.
 You can choose between the two protocols, i.e. `TCP` or `UDP`.
-● $> `rfind regex './sha.*'`  -  Find all the files in the shared directory of the remote peer that match a particuler regex.
+● $> `rfind regex './sha.*'`  -  Find all the files in the shared directory of the remote peer that match a particular regex.
 (NOTE: The regex must begin with `./`)
-● $> `rfind longlist` - Get a list of all the files in the shared directory with thier filesize(in bytes), filetype, and last modified dates.
+● $> `rfind longlist` - Get a list of all the files in the shared directory with their filesize(in bytes), file type, and last modified dates.
 ● $> `rfind shortlist TIMESTAMP TIMESTAMP`  // Segfault if timestamp not given
 ● $> `rls` - Remote ls on remote peer's shared directory